 - Contact your high school counselor for student eligibility and dual credit course offerings.

 - (Check to see if the dual credit course you wish to take has a prerequisite.
-For a list of these requirements go to the “Course Prerequisite” Tab on the left side of the screen. *Placement and submission of ACT scores must be submitted before registration can occur.)
+For a list of these requirements go to the “Course Prerequisite” Tab on the left side of the screen. *Placement and submission of ACT/SAT/AP scores must be submitted before registration can occur.)

 - The online dual credit application must be completed during registration period.
 (Contact your high school counselor or instructor for dates/deadlines)

 - Once the dual credit online application has been received and processed, you will receive a welcome letter in the mail that indicates, Student Identification number and a Moraine Valley student email address.
 Activate your Moraine Valley student email account and frequently check it to remain up to date on communication related to Moraine Valley.
-Check out the FAQ section for instructions on how to setup your email account.

 - Pay for your dual credit course fees (if applicable) either online, in-person or by phone by the appropriate deadline.